An Interview Pam Hendrickson from The Riverside Company

 KM: How would you define the Riverside culture, and how does this impact your investment strategy?

-PH: Our mantra is very simple, rooted in the golden rule: treat others the way you would want to be treated.
+PH: At Riverside, our mantra is very simple, rooted in the golden rule: treat others the way you would want to be treated.
 This way of approaching investments, problem-solving, conversation, basically everything, puts the onus back on the fund managers to ensure we are making decisions that we would also make for ourselves.

 Here’s an example of how this cultural value is operationalized vis-a-vis our portfolio companies: Some years ago, we made an investment in an educational company founded by a former teacher who saw a gap in the curriculum for kids, especially those on the autism spectrum.
 She created an entirely new language based on symbols not on letters—and this system has gained traction and been widely adopted in special education circles.